Nikon D300S vs Olympus E-M5 II

 Review summary: Nikon D300S vs Olympus E-M5 II

-Advantages of the Nikon D300S:
+Arguments in favor of the Nikon D300S:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (950 versus 310) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.